I recently had some sort of a ‘chicken revelation’.

 - 5-7 unpeeled garlic cloves

-- salt & pepper & a good drizzle of olive oil (about 3 tablespoons) for roasting
+- 3 tablespoons of salt & pepper & a good drizzle of olive oil about 3 tablespoons for roasting

-- about 3 tablespoons maple syrup (or honey if you prefer)
+- 3 tablespoons maple syrup or honey if you prefer

 - juice of 1 orange